kenhara/r-for-business-administration/BUILD.md

 Before starting, ensure you have LaTeX installed (see instructions below).

-1 Using the command line, go to the source directory
+1 Using the command line, go to the source directory.

 2 Using the command line, enter:

 > xelatex RFBA.tex

-Due to currently unresolved build issues, repeat this command:
+Due to currently unresolved build issues^, repeat this command:

 > xelatex RFBA.tex

+^ Specifically, the Table of Contents and List of Figures do not generate.
+Repeat this command until they successfully generate in your PDF document.

 3 A newly created PDF should now be available in the source directory.